J-Wall/camfi/README.md

 For insect activity analysis ([see example jupyter notebook](examples/activity_analysis.ipynb)), we first need to load the image metadata into the annotation project file.
-To do this, a python script is provided, called `add_metadata_to_via.py`.
+To do this, a python script is provided, called `annotation_utils.py`.
 Usage is simple, just pipe the contents of the annotation project file through, like so:

 ```
 $ cat via_annotation_project_file.json | \
-    add_metadata_to_via.py > \
+    annotation_utils.py add_metadata > \
     via_annotation_project_file_with_metadata.json
 ```

-There is one optional argument to `add_metadata_to_via.py`, called `--processes` which enables multiple processes to be spawned.
+There is one optional argument to `annotation_utils.py add_metadata`, called `--processes` which enables multiple processes to be spawned.
 This may improve performance to a certain point, but eventually i/o will be the limiting factor to how fast this can run (as each image file needs to be opened in order to extract the metadata).
 For example, to run with 8 cores:

 ```
 $ cat via_annotation_project_file.json | \
-    add_metadata_to_via.py --processes 8 > \
+    annotation_utils.py add_metadata --processes 8 > \
     via_annotation_project_file_with_metadata.json
 ```